IHE/ITI.Topologies/WTF.md

 **Figure 1.3-1: Example Multi-Layered Network**

 ## Multiple Community Network
 Multiple communities can be joined together to form a network of communities.
-The network infrastructure can offer initiating and responding gateways that make the internals of the network accessable to other networks.
+The network infrastructure can offer initiating and responding gateways that make the internals of the network accessible to other networks.
 This would allow other networks access to all communities in the network, but they would typically need to interact with one community at a time.

 The XCPD integration profile provides a mechanism to query the network with patient demographics with the result being the list of community+patient identifier pairs that have data for the patient.
 Each community can be queried for data using the patient ID for that community via the network gateway.
 This is a bit more burdensome on consumers in other networks.
 If it is desired to interact with the network as if it were a single community, then architecting a facade community might be considered.